ocaml/ocaml.org/data/tutorials/getting-started/gs_01_a_tour_of_ocaml.md

 Press `Ctrl-D` (end of file) or enter `#quit;;` to exit `utop`.

 The OCaml code examples in this tutorial show the input needed at the hash prompt `#`, as displayed by `utop`, ending with double semicolumn `;;`.
-The `;;` let's OCaml know the expression is complete.
-Code sample lines beginning with dollar sign `$`, like above, should be entered in an Unix terminal.
+The `;;` let OCaml know the expression is complete.
+Code sample lines beginning with dollar sign `$`, like above, should be entered in an terminal.

 Upon hitting `Enter`, OCaml runs the code.
 The following line shows the output.
-(For simplicity, anything but the user input and OCaml's output in `utop` is omitted in this tutorial.)
+For simplicity, anything but the user input and OCaml's output in `utop` is omitted in this tutorial.
 ```ocaml
 # 2 + 2;;
 - : int = 4